 After giving chase after the one he has hopelessly fallen in love with, he discovers Melusina the mermaid has been captured by a horde of evil beings!
 It really isn’t Sigi’s day, is it?!
 So, he must venture through numerous levels as he finds all the secret rooms, kill all the enemies and be Melusina’s knight in shining armour before she is turned into Fish Fingers!
 The main game itself will only take you around 30-40 minutes to complete your first time and there is a trophy for completing it in under 30 – this is a game you can play through in one sitting and strives for you to get better and faster each time!

-Gameplay is surprisingly solid – The controls aren’t floaty or hard to utilise, it all works perfect and I actually found this game really fun to play through.
+The gameplay is surprisingly solid – The controls aren’t floaty or hard to utilise, it all works perfectly and I actually found this game really fun to play through.
 You only have two action buttons, Cross jumps and either Circle or Square attacks with the weapon you pick up, be it a spear, mace or otherwise.
 As you play through the game, you’ll also notice a lot of similarities to games of the past, games such as the aforementioned Ghouls ‘n Goblins, Super Mario Bros and even a bit of Castlevania.
 These similarities come in the form of gameplay mechanics – you’ll be collecting coins, killing bats and other horrific creatures, finding secrets, and taking down giant bosses as you search for the missing mermaid.

 As I always advise, don’t be put off by the name or subject matter.
 Sure, Sigi farts at the end of each level as he ‘toots’ in time with the tune of the theme but that doesn’t distract from the actual level design and gameplay.
 The levels are fun to play through, each one housing a secret room and/or the four letters of your name to collect in order to unlock more lives and secret areas.
 After the first few levels, I was hooked.
 At that point I didn’t know the game was really short, I just wanted to carry on playing until I got to the end regardless of how long it would take me (30.5 minutes).
-I imagine anyone else would be the same as well – it’s hard to put down a game which has such fast-paced action and constantly keeps you busy as it throws more and more enemies at you in the later stages.
+I imagine anyone else would be the same as well – it’s hard to put down a game that has such fast-paced action and constantly keeps you busy as it throws more and more enemies at you in the later stages.

 For all the trophy hunters out there who like games where you feel like you accomplished something, I’d say pick up Sigi – A Fart for Melusina and, without a guide, aim to get 100% as one of the trophies may take a while to obtain.
 This trophy requires you to find 100% of all the secrets in one run AND complete it in under 30 minutes.
 That means you have to not only find everything, but also finish it really fast – I have seen that people have done this in around 22-25 minutes, but still – it’s quite an achievement if you manage it!
 Especially if you don’t use a guide telling you where everything is.